apache/celix-site/README.md

 The Celix website uses the Hugo content management system.
 See [Hugo](https://gohugo.io) for more info and for details how to install hugo

+## Generate the website

+### Copy documentation dir from celix repo

+ - Run `git submodule init` and `git submodule update` to retreive the Celix sources
-## Run the website locally
+ - Run `./copy_docs_from_src_to_content.sh` to copy the documents director to the website content documentation section

-On the root dir, run: `hugo server -D`.
-The -D is provided to also host draft pages.
+### Create doxygen documentation

+TODO

-## Generate the status website
+### Generate the static website

 To generate the static website run: `hugo`.
 The resulting public dir should contain a updated static website.

-## Initialize celix git submodule
+Or to just host it locally run: `hugo server -D`.
+The -D is provided to also host draft pages.

+## Publish the website

 TODO